lambrpa1/Python-SP/README.md

 ## Embedded identification UI with buttons

 In this example the Identification UI is embedded into the Demo Service Provider.
 Authorization request is sent by clicking one of the Identity Provider buttons shown on the UI.

-## Embedded identification UI with dropdown

-In this example the Identification UI is embedded into the Demo Service Provider.
-Authorization request is sent by by choosing an Identity Provider from the dropdown menu shown on the UI.

 ## Additional parameters for testing purposes